On the Complexity of Finding Second-Best Abductive Explanations: Introduction

 \section{Introduction}

 The three basic reasoning mechanisms used in computational logic are deduction, induction, and abduction~\cite{peir-55}.
 Deduction is the process of drawing conclusions from information and assumptions representing our knowledge of the world, so that the fact ``battery is down'' together with the rule ``if the battery is down, the car will not start'' allows concluding ``car will not start''.
 Induction, on the other hand, derives rules from the facts: from the fact that the battery is down and that the car is not starting up, we may conclude the rule relating these two facts.
 Abduction is the inverse of deduction (to some extent \cite{cial-96}): from the fact that the car is not starting up, we conclude that the battery is down.
-Clearly, in a more complex environment there might be many explanations for a car not starting up.
+In a more complete formalization of this environment there are many explanations for a car not starting up.
 This is an important difference between abduction and deduction, making the former, in general, more computationally complex.
-Induction is similar to abduction in that it is still the process of inferring formulae that allow deriving the observations.